Island Miniature Schnauzers

 This is our newest Doggang Residence – Gary built this building in 2018.
 Just like our other residences, the dogs have group beds.
 They enjoy a large fenced yard.
 The dogs in this residence are outside 3 hours in the morning and 2 hours in the evening.
 They are outside the same time as #2 and #3.
 This group of dogs are also romped up into our forest twice a week.
 Our Pack Leader, Dana, joyfully romps this pack.

-The “regulars” of this living arrangement are Young Cash Daddy, our Boarders (we offer pick-up and delivery boarding service for our customers), very pregnant females and the puppies in training (carrier and potty routines).
+The “regulars” of this living arrangement are our Boarders , very pregnant females and the puppies in training.

 The inside dogs live upstairs with us in our home.
 They are put outside on a regular basis and they too enjoy free-for-all forest romps.